I don’t believe in writer’s block.

 Either they’re researching while they’re writing, or they’re trying to self-edit at the same time they write, which is 100% impossible.

-You CAN’T edit while you’re writing.
-You have zero objectivity, and editing requires objectivity.
+Here’s the thing: you can’t edit while you’re writing.
+You don’t yet have the objectivity, and editing requires objectivity.

 The only way to write efficiently is to batch tasks and keep each stage separate: